 - Heritage Walk in Jaipur City

 A walking tour in old Jaipur is worth experiencing to uncover its true essence.
 Although there are many operators offering such heritage walks in Jaipur, many of them rely on cooked up stories rather than facts and this is true even for some known names.
 Read more Heritage walk in Jaipur | walking tour in the old walled city

 City Palace Jaipur Weddings

 The City Palace Jaipur is one of the most sought after places in Jaipur among destination weddings in Rajasthan.
 The regal setting of the City Palace is a big draw for NRI destination weddings.
 This is why many wedding planners in Jaipur recommend the City Palace for HNI clients.
 It is one of the most expensive wedding venues in Jaipur ranked just after the Rambagh Palace and the Raj Palace.
-The receptions with small gatherings are commonly organized in the courtyards of the Jaipur City Palace -Sarvatro Bhadra and Mubarak Mahal.
-For bigger ones, there are lawns just behind the Chandra Mahal.
+The receptions with small gatherings are commonly organized in the courtyards of the Jaipur City Palace -Sarvato Bhadra Chowk and Pritam Niwas Chowk; ideal for 500-900 people.
+For bigger ones, there are lawns just behind the Chandra Mahal – Jai Niwas Lawns.

 Is it worth visiting the City Palace in Jaipur?

 The City Palace is one of the top places to visit in Jaipur.
 Lately, Jaipur City Palace has become one of the most sought after places among the Instagrammers.
 A reason why it is rated high among the Insta-worthy places in Jaipur.
-The City Palace interiors of few rooms accessible with a premium entry ticket is worth the price.
+The City Palace interiors of few rooms of Chandra Mahal accessible with a premium entry ticket are worth the price.
 This popular tourist attraction can easily be covered even if you have limited time.